ringbuffer-org/Zerr/puredata/README.md

 # Zerr* Puredata Externals

+Zerr* can be compiled into a Puredata library.
+This

-This branch contains PureData external wrappers for each Zerr module, as described in the paper (Autogenous Spatialization for Arbitrary Loudspeaker Setups)[https://ieeexplore.ieee.org/abstract/document/10289141].
+PureData external wrappers for each Zerr module, as described in the paper (Autogenous Spatialization for Arbitrary Loudspeaker Setups)[https://ieeexplore.ieee.org/abstract/document/10289141].

 Following externals can be built from scratch.
-Pre-built externals can be found in the release.

 - **zerr_features~**
 - **zerr_envelopes~**